NadeeshanRW/EpicMart-MobileApplication/README.md

 Application Features

-*1.User Authentication:
+*1. User Authentication:
   *Firebase Authentication for login and signup.
   *Users can create a new account.
   *Password reset option.

-*2Database Integration:
+*2. Database Integration:
   *Use Firebase Firestore as a real-time database.
   *Store and retrieve product categories, items, user details, and cart data.

 Shopping Features: